Abdul Razzaq Baloch (journalist)

 Haji Abdul Razzaq Baloch, also known as Haji Razak, (c.
 1971–1978 - 21 August 2013) was a copy editor/sub editor at nationalist newspaper Daily Tawar (Voice).
-Abdul Razzaq was found mutilated after he had been reported missing since 24 March 2013 and found dead in Karachi, Pakistan.
+Abdul Razzaq's mutilated dead body was found in Karachi, Pakistan nearly five months after he had been reported missing on 24 March 2013.

 Personal

 He was reported to be around 35–42 years old at the time of his death.

 Career

 Abdul Razzaq was a journalist and an activist.
 He was a copy editor/sub editor at nationalist newspaper Daily Tawar (Voice).
 An Urdu newspaper printed from Mustang, Balochistan.

 Death

 Abdul Razzaq Baloch was reported missing by his sister on March 24, 2013, in Karachi.
 Razzaq was last seen leaving a friend's house in the Liyari neighborhood of Karachi, which is a district severely affected by the ethnic and gang warfare.
 His body was found mutilated, tortured along with signs of strangulation on August 21, 2013, in Surjani Town area of Karachi.

 According to reports, the bodies of Abdul Razzaq Baloch and Pattan Bugti a resident of Hub, were found tortured to death and thrown away in Sarjani town of Karachi.
 Razzaq's body was found with a piece of paper suggesting he was the missing journalist from the Daily Tawar.

 His sister, Saeeda Sarbazi, told Reuters that she was in no doubt as to the identities of the culprits, stating they were Pakistan's intelligence services.

 The family decided on a second look at the body to truly identify him.
 Once Razzaq 's body was found it took his family 24 hours to be able to identify him due to the severe trauma to his body.
 The childhood stains on Abdul's nails were how the family was finally able to truly identify him and bury him in the Mewa Shah graveyard.
 The childhood stains on Abdul's nails were how the family was finally able to truly identify him.